SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 #### Securing Helm v2

 Using current Helm v2, Helm's server-side component Tiller must be installed in your Kubernetes environment with rights granted to manage deployments.
-By default Tiller is deployed in a permissive configuration.
-There are best practices to secure Helm and Tiller and they need to be applied carefully if strict security is required e.g.: in a production environment.
+By default, Tiller is deployed in a permissive configuration.
+There are best practices to secure Helm and Tiller, and they need to be applied carefully if strict security is required; for example, in a production environment.

 [Securing your Helm Installation](//v2.helm.sh/docs/using_helm/#securing-your-helm-installation ) provides an overview of the Tiller-related security issues and recommended best practices.